-Each educational priority is unique to every campus.
-As a part of the discovery process, key institutional documents can help narrow the scope of and provide focus to your educational priority statement.
+Each curriculum is unique to every campus.
+As a part of the discovery process, key institutional documents can help narrow the scope of and provide focus to your curriculum.
 These key institutional documents can include items like mission statements, values statements, and honor codes.
-The liberal arts or general education requirements of an intuition can also be useful in suggesting synergies and areas of emphasis for a residential curriculum.
-Finally, the current goals and aspirations of the institution, often developed through strategic planning, can also guide the process ensuring that your educational priority is inline with current institutional needs and goals.
+The liberal arts or general education requirements of an intuition can also be useful in suggesting synergies and areas of emphasis for a curriculum.
+Finally, the current goals and aspirations of the institution, often developed through strategic planning, can also guide the process ensuring that your curriculum is inline with current institutional needs and goals.

 Institutional Culture and Assessments